dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 .. image:: roc_diagram_default.png

-To generate the above plots, use the roc_diagram_defaults.yaml and the empty custom configuration file, minimal_roc_diagram.yaml.
+To generate the above plot, use the roc_diagram_defaults.yaml and the empty custom configuration file, minimal_roc_diagram.yaml.

-Then, perform the following:
+Perform the following:

 * if using a conda environment, verify that you are running in the conda environment that has the required Python packages outlined in the requirements